Monty Don adds pond surface cover by planting a new waterlily.

 - They are not trying to establish new roots at this time of the season.

 Our Pond waterlilies arrive to you rooted into 3 litre (10" diameter) mesh baskets of aquatic compost.

 - Replace waterlilies in the same depth of water on arrival to you that they have been growing in at the Nursery.

 - The leaves and any flowers should be floating on the water surface.

 - If necessary raise the basket off the pond base or shelf on bricks to achieve this.

 - There is no need to add gravel to the top of our baskets as they are not newly potted and the soil will not 'fluff up' when they are placed into the water.

-- Use an XL feed ball in each Pond waterlily basket so that the plant receives a boost and continues to flower and send up more leaves and flowers for the rest of the summer.
+- Use an XL feed balls for aquatic plants in each Pond waterlily basket so that the plant receives a boost and continues to flower.
+It will send up more leaves and flowers for the rest of the summer.

-For a small pond or a container pond add cover to the water surface using miniature or dwarf waterlilies.
-These are sent in 11cm square mesh baskets.
+For a small pond or a container pond add cover to the water surface using Dwarf & Miniature waterlilies.
+We send these in 11cm square mesh baskets.